nijoe1/fil-docs-local/smart-contracts/filecoin-evm-runtime/precompiles.md

   * 0x55 - raw (the target actor returned raw data)
   * 0x00 - nothing (the returned data will be empty as well).

+{% hint style="danger" %}
-> **Warning:** This precompile only reverts if an input is statically invalid.
+This precompile only reverts if an input is statically invalid.
 If the precompile fails to call the target actor for any other reason, it will return a non-zero `exit_code` but will not revert.
+{% endhint %}

 Example: